-In this Annual Report on Form 10-K, Annual Report, unless the context requires otherwise, "Novus", the "Company", "we", "our", and "us" means Novus Therapeutics, Inc. and all wholly owned subsidiaries.
+In this Annual Report on Form 10-K, Annual Report, unless the context requires otherwise, "Novus Therapeutics", "Novus", the "Company", the "combined company", "we", "our", and "us" means Otic Pharma, Ltd. prior to the consummation of the Reverse Merger, and Novus Therapeutics, Inc., upon the consummation of the Reverse Merger described herein.
+The term "Tokai" refers to Tokai Pharmaceuticals, Inc., and its subsidiaries prior to the Reverse Merger.